WOA-Project/WOA-Deployer-Rpi/Readme.md

 Download the **[latest version](https://github.com/WOA-Project/WOA-Deployer-Rpi/releases/latest)**

 # Executing the tool
-1. Extract the .zip to a folder in you PC
+1. Extract the .zip to a folder in your PC
 2. Navigate to the GUI folder
 3. Find the .exe file
 4. Run it